lope/WPextUsers/README.md

 ###Compatible with WP versions
 * 4.0

+###Project goals (have been met)
+* Create a proof of concept
+* Create an installer that can modify a WP installation with one click.
+* Make the code available for others to improve.

 ###Successfully tested
 * Log in and log-out on different sites.
 * Change password at one site, and see that it has been changed at the other.